drivly/searches.do/README.md

-# worker.templates.do - Cloudflare Worker Project Template
+# searches.do - Searches Primitive for Developer-First APIs

 ## Getting Started

 If you don't already have a browser extension to pretty-print JSON and make links clickable, start by installing that: <https://extensions.do>

-Then you interactively use the API at: <https://worker.templates.do/api>
+Then you interactively use the API at: <https://searches.do/api>

 ```json
 {